goriller/GomultiGenerator/README.md

 Plugin for generating Builder pattern code of Go struct from selected struct code.<br/>

+# install

+* In the Settings/Preferences dialog ⌘,, select Plugins.
+* On the Plugins page, click The Settings button and then click Install Plugin from Disk.
+* Select the plugin archive file and click OK.
+* Click OK to apply the changes and restart the IDE if prompted.

 # How to use
 * select the struct code
 * shortcut:
     - Alt + B: create data build ✔️
     - Alt + C: create handler func
     - Alt + M: create handler func method
-    - Alt + J: create struct tags
+    - Alt + J: create struct tags"Preferences"